evaaaaawu/evaaaaawu.com/src/content/en/git-implementation-cheatsheet-for-beginners.md

 3. (After checking and approving) `git checkout main`

-   Switch back to the main branch first
+   Switch back to the main branch

 4. `git merge [branch name]`

-   Merge on the main branch
+   Merge the branch into main

-5. If there are no conflicts, you can smoothly merge into the main branch, but if there are conflicts, you need to resolve them before merging
+5. If there are no conflicts, the merge into main will proceed smoothly; if there are conflicts, they must be resolved before merging

-   - How to reduce the need to resolve conflicts?
+   - How to reduce conflict situations?

      1. The art of work distribution
      2. Merge the latest main into your branch before creating a PR

    - Topic for future collaboration discussions: If there are conflicts, should the reviewer merge or the PR creator merge?

-     Theoretically, the reviewer should merge into the main branch after checking and approving, but in case of conflicts, the PR creator actually understands the code better (since they wrote it).
-Should the PR creator resolve the conflicts in this case?
+     Theoretically, the reviewer should merge into the main branch after checking.
+However, in case of conflicts, the PR creator might understand the code better (since they wrote it).
+Should the PR creator resolve conflicts in this case?

-### **Other Knowledge**
+## **Other Knowledge**

 (I referenced [mentor-program-5th/examples/week1](https://github.com/Lidemy/mentor-program-5th/tree/master/examples/week1))

-- When doing version control, the clever Git actually stores "file differences," not creating a folder for each branch or copying files for each commit.
-Additionally, Git has its own compression algorithm for each file, so it's normal that Git repositories are smaller than your actual files.
+- In version control, Git intelligently stores "file differences" rather than creating a new folder for each branch or copying files for each commit.
+Additionally, Git uses its own compression algorithms for each file, so it's normal for the repository to be smaller than your files.

-- main/master is just the "default branch," or usually the main branch, but this doesn't mean it's the "latest branch."
-For example, you can create a branch called "test" and keep adding to it without ever merging back to main/master, making "test" the latest branch in your project.
-So master is just a default branch, and the latest content isn't necessarily there.
+- Master is just the "default branch" or typically the main branch, but this doesn't mean it's the "latest branch."
+For example, you could create a branch called "test" and continuously add to it without ever merging back to main/master, making test the latest branch in your project.
+The latest content isn't necessarily in the master branch.

-- When creating a PR, if you want to change something, you can make changes on your computer, commit, and push again.
-The PR on GitHub will update automatically - you don't need to do anything else, and certainly don't need to close and reopen the PR.
-Since a PR is based on a "branch," when the branch updates, the PR content naturally updates with it.
+- When creating a PR, if you want to change something, you can make changes locally, commit, and push.
+The PR on GitHub will automatically update; you don't need to do anything else, certainly not close and reopen the PR.
+Since the PR's core is the "branch," when the branch updates, the PR content naturally updates with it.

-### **Other Commands**
+## **Other Commands**

 - `git clone URL`

-  Copy a GitHub project to your local machine
+  Clone a GitHub project to your local machine

 - `git status`